 Wait to take a distribution

-You continue to have access to your account to make investment selection changes, provider changes, or distributions at anytime (inactive provider products may have restrictions and/or fees).
+You continue to have access to your account to make investment selection changes, provider changes, or distributions at anytime (some providers may have restrictions and/or fees).

 Income options (taxable)

 To request a distribution, follow planwithease instructions and contact your provider directly to request the required paperwork.
-You may take income in one or a combination of the following ways (some product restrictions and fees may apply with inactive provider products):
+Some of the RIC providers allow you to take income in one or a combination of the following ways (some providers may have product restrictions and fees):

 Tax Treatment of distributions

 Age 70 1/2

 The federal government has established rules for plans like the RIC 403b plan that apply when participants reach age 70 1/2.